lennartbrandin/profiling-report/main.typ

 By recording each profiled function, high-frequency functions (e.g., wrapping low-level calls) add significant overhead.
 Since the program is altered for measuring purposes, its behaviour changes in terms of performance or, in extreme cases, also introduces a @HBug @bernecky_profiling_1989

-_Note_: For some of this information, there exist hardware implementations such as @PMU:pl that externalize the collection process.
+For some of this information, there exist hardware implementations such as @PMU:pl that externalize the collection process.
 This is less intrusive and more performant.

 === Sampling (Statistical) Method